Drag13/react-learning-course-short/PROGRAM.md

 ### Prerequisite

-- Create new project with [create-react-app](https://drag13.io/react-learning-course-short/1/index.html)
+- Create new project using <a href="https://drag13.io/react-learning-course-short/1/index.html">example</a>

 ### Home task: